Britt Nicole: 2012–present

 On December 21, 2011, Waddell announced the release of her fourth album which was preceded by the January release of "All This Time", the album's lead single.
 It was the No. 1 song on Christian pop radio for eight weeks in a row and also peaked at No. 3 on Billboards Hot Christian Songs chart.
 The album, titled Gold, was released on March 26, 2012.
 The album debuted at No. 1 on the Hot Christian albums chart and No. 41 on the Billboard 200, the highest charting album on that chart for the singer.
 The singles "Stand" and "Breakthrough" were released to United States and United Kingdom Christian radio, respectively, in the fall of 2012.
 "Stand" peaked at No. 11 on US Christian pop radio and "Breakthrough" peaked at No. 3 on UK Christian Pop radio.
 In December 2012, she released two Christmas music videos, "Jingle Bell Rock" and "O Holy Night".

 Waddell announced that she signed to Capitol Records and released "Gold" as her debut single for mainstream pop radio on December 4, 2012.
 A re-release of her album, Gold, was released on February 26, 2013, to mainstream pop markets.
 On January 11, 2013, she released a Gold EP with the radio version of "Gold", two remixes of "Gold" and the "Gold" music video.
 Nicole was featured on Tenth Avenue North's Christmas single "We Three Kings", which along with her own song "O Come All Ye Faithful" are included on WOW Christmas Blue released September 24, 2013.

-In 2014, the song "The Sun Is Rising" was included as part of the soundtrack of the film, The Other Woman, gaining popularity without being an official single.
+In 2014, "The Sun Is Rising" was included as part of the soundtrack of the film, The Other Woman, gaining popularity without being an official single.

 Her first remix album, The Remixes, was released March 17, 2015.
 "Through Your Eyes", the lead single from Britt Nicole's fifth studio album was released on July 29, 2016.
-On September 1, 2016, People Magazine announced Nicole's fifth studio album, Britt Nicole, to be released on October 7, 2016 and later released "Be the Change" and "Pave" as promotional singles off the album.
+On September 1, 2016, People Magazine announced Nicole's fifth studio album, Britt Nicole, to be released on October 7, 2016 supported by "Be the Change" and "Pave" as promotional singles off the album.
 Britt Nicole was released on October 7, 2016, in standard and deluxe editions.
+After several non-album singles Nicole released II II V on November 20, 2025, her first album in ten years.